-School:

-Date:

-Test Chairperson:
+School: Date: Test Chairperson: Principal:

-Principal:

-INDICATOR-CERTIFICATION YES NO N/A COMMENTS 1.
-Testing staff has received appropriate training and are certified.
+INDICATOR-CERTIFICATION YES NO N/A COMMENTS Testing staff has received appropriate training and are certified.
 2. All testing staff have taken the TABE 11/12 Refresher training or Certification course online module.
 3. Copies of TABE Administrator Certificates for testing personnel are included in the TABE assessment binder.
 INDICATOR-INTEGRITY/PROCEDURAL YES NO N/A COMMENTS 4.
-Only authorized persons have access to testing materials.
-5. Adult center or technical college does not use displays, questions or answers that appear on any test to create materials designed to teach or prepare learners to answer test items.
-6. All answer sheets, writing samples and/or scratch paper is collected and destroyed by shredding.
-7. The TABE test is properly proctored with a minimum of one examiner for every twenty examinees.
-8. Proper testing procedures are in place, such as, ID verification, no cell phones, no unauthorized materials allowed in testing room.
-9. Computers are numbered with a corresponding seating chart or sign-in sheet.
+Have procedures in place to reflect M-DCPS COVID-19 guidelines for schools.
+5. Only authorized persons have access to testing materials.
+6. Adult center or technical college does not use displays, questions or answers that appear on any test to create materials designed to teach or prepare learners to answer test items.
+7. All answer sheets, writing samples and/or scratch paper is collected and destroyed by shredding.
+8. The TABE test is properly proctored with a minimum of one examiner for every twenty examinees.
+9. Proper testing procedures are in place, such as, ID verification, no cell phones, no unauthorized materials allowed in testing room.
+10. Computers are numbered with a corresponding seating chart or sign-in sheet.
+11. Examinees are positioned far enough apart so they cannot view or copy answers and examiner can see all examinees throughout testing and to meet CDC Covid-19 requirements.
+COVIG-17 requirements.

-10. Examinees are positioned far enough apart so they cannot view or copy answers and examiner can see all examinees throughout testing.
-11. Students who are exempt from taking the TABE at admission or because of a disability have proper documentation.
-12. Students are post-tested after 60 hours with an alternate test form.
-13. All scores are entered in FOCUS within 48 hours.
-14. All users have the TABE DRC log in and appropriate permissions.
-INDICATOR-TESTING ENVIRONMENT YES NO N/A COMMENTS 15.
-A 'Do not Disturb-Testing in Progress' sign is posted at entrance of testing room 16.
-Tests are given in a quiet area INDICATOR-INVENTORY YES NO N/A COMMENTS 17.
-Obsolete materials (TABE 9/10) are properly destroyed by shredding 18.
-TABE Shredding Certificate used to document shredded materials.
-19. Information on shredded materials included in TABE assessment binder.
-20. Test Chairperson is responsible for the accounting and safeguarding of all testing materials.
-21. All testing materials are kept in locked storage with a secured location for keys.
-22. All internal forms and logs are clearly labeled with the adult center or technical college name and work location.
-23. Inventory log of testing materials is updated monthly.
-24. Test Chairperson knows the procedure to follow when missing materials or testing irregularities are reported.
-25. There is a log for testing sessions which includes student name, date, test form and level.
-26. There is a written log for checking out and returning test materials for any off-campus testing.
+12. Students who are exempt from taking the TABE at admission or because of a disability have proper documentation.
+2 0 13.
+Students are post-tested after 60 hours with an alternate test form.
+14. Do you utilize the TABE Exception form for 2 student with less than 60 hours but more than 40 hours that have to exit the program?
+15. All users have the TABE DRC log in and appropriate permissions.
+16. Do you have a procedure in place to ensure post- testing is done in a timely manner?
+Share in the comment section.
+Control No. 6100000000 1 120 min 1/2 54604-540004800004946454000 INDICATOR-TESTING ENVIRONMENT YES NO N/A COMMENTS 17.
+A 'Do not Disturb-Testing in Progress' sign is posted at entrance of testing room.
+18. Tests are given in a quiet area.
+INDICATOR-INVENTORY YES NO N/A COMMENTS 19.
+Obsolete materials are properly destroyed by shredding.
+20. TABE Shredding Certificate used to document shredded materials.
+21. Information on shredded materials included in TABE assessment binder.
+22. Test Chairperson is responsible for the accounting and safeguarding of all testing materials.
+23. All testing materials are kept in locked storage with a secured location for keys.
+24. All internal forms and logs are clearly labeled with the adult center or technical college name and work location.
+25. Inventory log of testing materials is updated 15 3 monthly.
+26. Test Chairperson knows the procedure to follow when missing materials or testing irregularities are reported.
+27. There is a log for testing sessions which includes student name, date, test form and level.
+28. There is a written log for checking out and returning test materials for any off-campus testing.
+Visit Conducted by: Date · mar community · Daw.
+Test Chairperson: Princi pal/Desi gnee: